 To learn more, select a link below:

-More recently, some of the most notable studies performed by the Prevention Research Branch (PRB) of the Division of Epidemiology, Statistics, and Prevention Research at the NICHD looked at the effects of passengers on teen driving behavior.
+More recently, some of the most notable studies performed by the Prevention Research Branch (PRB) of the Division of Intramural Population Health Research at the NICHD looked at the effects of passengers on teen driving behavior.
 For example, in one study, investigators watched cars leaving high school parking lots.
 They looked at the speed and likelihood of tailgating of cars with teen drivers and passengers compared with older drivers.
 And guess what?
 The teenage drivers drove faster and closer to the leading vehicle.
 If a male was riding in the car as a passenger, the driver drove even faster and closer to the vehicle ahead.
 In contrast, when a female passenger was in the car, the risk for speeding and tailgating was lessened.

 In another study, researchers looked at the effect of the age and sex of passengers on fatal accident risk.
 Data from the Fatal Accident Reporting System and the National Household Travel Survey were used to consider how and if teen driving performance is affected by different types of passengers.
 For instance, does it matter if a passenger is male or female?
 Are male drivers more likely to speed when other male passengers come along for a ride?
 Initial results show that fatal crash risk goes up when other teens ride in a car with a teen driver, especially with male teenage drivers.
 Thus, insisting that teens drive alone until they gain experience may prevent deaths.
 As a result of this and other passenger-related studies, many states now forbid teen drivers from having teen friends in the car for a certain period of time after earning a license.